List of Twin Peaks home video releases: Home video releases

-The first season was released on DVD by Artisan Entertainment, the video licensee for Republic, but Artisan/Lions Gate's rights expired in September 2005, and thus were transferred to Paramount.
-As a result of the 2006 corporate split of CBS and Viacom, CBS Studios (which ended up with Republic Pictures' and Spelling Entertainment's TV holdings) now owns the rights to the original Twin Peaks series, with CBS Television Distribution handling syndication, and CBS Home Entertainment owning the DVD (and later Blu Ray) rights (although CBSHE releases are distributed by Paramount).
+The first season was released on DVD by Artisan Entertainment, the video licensee for Republic, but Artisan/Lions Gate's rights expired in September 2005, and thus were transferred to Viacom subsidiary Paramount.
+As a result of the 2006 corporate split of CBS and Viacom, CBS Studios (which ended up with Republic Pictures' and Spelling Entertainment's TV holdings) now owns the rights to the original Twin Peaks series, with CBS Television Distribution handling syndication, and Paramount Home Entertainment, the owner of the DVD (and later Blu Ray) rights, using the CBS DVD banner for the series.
 The second season release was postponed several times, from September 2004, to early 2005, and then to September 2005, to early 2006.
 Season Two was finally released in the United States and Canada on April 3, 2007 via Paramount Home Entertainment/CBS DVD, which now acts as home video distributor.
 In Germany, Season 2 was released in two parts on separate dates in April 2007.
 Part 1 went on general release on January 4, 2007, including the "broadcast" version of the pilot episode.
 North American rights to the Twin Peaks: Fire Walk with Me film are owned by Janus Films, and is available on blu ray via The Criterion Collection as a stand-alone release, and as part of CBS’ various box sets of the franchise.
 In Canada, the DVD was distributed through Alliance Atlantis, which holds all Canadian rights to the New Line library.

-The sequel series (...The Return, aka Season 3) was both a production of, and owned by, CBS subsidiary Showtime, and has been released on home video in-house (via Paramount).
+The sequel series (...The Return, aka Season 3) was both a production of, and owned by, CBS subsidiary Showtime, and has been released on home video in-house (via Paramount, under the Showtime banner).

 At the 2007 San Diego Comic-Con, a Twin Peaks box set was confirmed for U.S. release.
 It includes both seasons, the two versions of the Pilot episode, deleted scenes for both seasons, and a feature-length retrospective documentary.
 It was released on October 30, 2007.
 No date as yet has been announced for a UK release.
 A Netherlands release exists which is Region 2 encoded, however the text on the packaging is in Dutch.

 The Definitive Gold Box Set was released in Australia on December 4, 2007.
 Playback, the company that released Season 1 of Twin Peaks in the UK, announced that Season 2 would be available on Region 2 in the UK at the beginning of 2010.
 On March 22, 2010, both the second season DVD and the Definitive Gold Box Edition DVD were released in the UK..
 On March 14, 2017 the Definitive Gold Box Set was re-released.

 The Twin Peaks: The Entire Mystery Blu-ray boxed set was released on July 29, 2014.
-The set included 90 minutes of missing footage from Twin Peaks: Fire Walk With Me, as well as the entire film for the first time in a unified boxed set.
+The set included 90 minutes of missing footage from Twin Peaks: Fire Walk With Me, later to be titled Twin Peaks: The Missing Pieces, as well as the entire film for the first time in a unified boxed set.